zwbetz-gh/zwbetz/content/blog/convert-heic-images-to-jpg-part-2-mac-automator/index.md

     1. Choose shell `/bin/bash`
     1. Change **Pass input** to **as arguments**
     1. Paste in this script:
-    ```bash

             dir="$@"
             cd "$dir"
             shopt -s nocaseglob
             for f in *.heic; do
               echo "Converting $f"
               /usr/local/bin/mogrify -format jpg $f
             done
-    ```

 1. Drag over action **Display Notification**
     1. Enter the **Title** and **Message** you want to display

 How it works: The user runs the application and is prompted with a Finder window to choose a folder.
 Once a folder is chosen, the script changes to it, then does a case-insensitive search for all `.heic` images and converts them.
 When done, it displays a notification to the user.

 {{< figure
 img="screenshot-1.png"
 alt="Screenshot of Mac Automator application" caption="Screenshot of Mac Automator application" command="Resize" options="200x" >}}